 8112 M-123 // (906) 492-3529

 Both locals and tourists love The Inn.
 It seems it’s always busy when you drive by!
-They make everything, right down to the ketchup, in-house, so if you’re looking for a fresh salad, sandwich, or burger, here is your spot.
+They make everything in-house, right down to the ketchup, so if you’re looking for a fresh salad, sandwich, or burger, here is your spot.

 Start with smoked wings and Yooper Poutine, move on to one of their smoked meat sandwiches, and wrap things up with “The Best Damn Carrot Cake You’ll Have All Day.”
 You can’t beat food from scratch, and this place will prove it!

 You’ve already found Paradise, MI, and you’ll really find paradise when you try this classic Upper Peninsula restaurant.

 Note: This is another one that closes for the season so check their Facebook page before you visit.